Introduction

 The Beginning: graphqlintegrator

 The starting point for CorrLang was a “side project” called graphqlintegrator, developed by the very first master student, which I was supervising: Ole von Bargen.
-This tool was also presented in paper at ECMFA (Stünkel et al. 2020), and could be considered the technical and conceptual ancestor of CorrLang: It facilitated a federation of multiple GraphQL endpoints via query rewriting.
+This tool was also presented in a paper at ECMFA (Stünkel et al. 2020), and could be considered the technical and conceptual ancestor of CorrLang.
+It facilitated a federation (Amrani et al. 2024) of multiple GraphQL endpoints via query rewriting.
 A federation is a conceptual system made up of multiple physical systems appearing as one from the outside.
 A common use case for a federation is in databases.
-The rewriting algorithm used in the tools was theoretically inspired by the colimit concept (i.e., first creating a common “global” schema by collecting all schema elements into one and then identifying elements that are considered to be “the same”).
+The rewriting algorithm used in the tools was theoretically inspired by the colimit concept (Goguen 1973) (i.e., first creating a common “global” schema by collecting all schema elements into one and then identifying elements that are considered to be “the same”).
 The tool also featured a DSL, which was used to specify what GraphQL schema element shall be identified and when.
 Hence, this DSL was a first draft of the semantic interoperability language that CorrLang is today.
 Graphqlintegrator was useful for sketching out first ideas and playing around with the query rewriting concept.
 However, it was more of a protype rather than something you would run in production.
 Moreover, it was “locked-in” on the colimit-concept and therefore not perfectly suitable to express all kinds of semantic interoperability problems (as I have been discovering throughout my PhD on a more theoretical level).

 Consolidation: CorrLang v0.9